Signs of the appearance of the Mahdi

-The signs of the appearance of the Mahdi are the collection of events, according to Islamic eschatology, that will occur before the arrival of the Mahdi, The signs differ based on Sunni and Shia branches of Islam.
+The signs of the appearance of the Mahdi are the collection of events, according to Islamic eschaeschatology, that will occur before the arrival of the Mahdi.
+The signs differ based on Sunni and Shia branches of Islam.

-Sunni signs
+Sunni Belief

-Mahdi will be the last of the minor signs of the Judgement Day.
-Therefore all signs of the Judgement Day are also considered as the signs of the appearance of Mahdi.
+In the Sunni-belief, The arrival of Imam Mahdi will be the last minor sign of the judgement Day.
+Therefore, all the minor signs of the Judgement Day are also considered as the signs of the appearance of Mahdi, and keeping track of it could help us predict when the arrival of Mahdi will be.